djaus2/Soft-ata/README.md

 ------

 ## Repository Status
+- Version 2.01
+  - Main app defines collected in softata.h
+  - Also add get version and get list of device types.
 - Version 2.00
   - Grove Sensors API as above
+  - Console Test app tests Grove sensors.
+Not in Blazor app yet.
+2Do.
 - Version 1.65
   - Added Blazor Server app that runs the Digital LED-Button test (as per Console app).
     - Analog Test added (as per Console App).